Wallis Simpson: First marriage

-In April 1916, Wallis met Earl Winfield Spencer Jr., a U.S. Navy aviator, in Pensacola, Florida, while visiting her cousin Corinne Mustin.
+In April 1916, Wallis met Earl Winfield Spencer Jr., a US Navy aviator, in Pensacola, Florida, while visiting her cousin Corinne Mustin, spouse of Henry C. Mustin.
 It was at this time that Wallis witnessed two airplane crashes about two weeks apart, resulting in a lifelong fear of flying.
 The couple married on November 8, 1916, at Christ Episcopal Church in Baltimore, which had been Wallis's parish.
 Win, as her husband was known, was a heavy drinker.
 He drank even before flying and once crashed into the sea, but escaped almost unharmed.
 After the United States entered the First World War in 1917, Spencer was posted to San Diego as the first commanding officer of a training base in Coronado, known as Naval Air Station North Island; they remained there until 1921.

 In 1920, Edward, Prince of Wales, visited San Diego, but he and Wallis did not meet.
 Later that year, Spencer left his wife for a period of four months, but in the spring of 1921 they were reunited in Washington, D.C., where Spencer had been posted.
 They soon separated again, and in 1922, when Spencer was posted to the Far East as commander of the USS Pampanga, Wallis remained behind, continuing an affair with an Argentine diplomat, Felipe de Espil.
 In January 1924, she visited Paris with her recently widowed cousin Corinne Mustin, before sailing to the Far East aboard a troop carrier, USS Chaumont.
 The Spencers were briefly reunited until she fell ill, after which she returned to Hong Kong.

 Wallis toured China, and while in Beijing stayed with Katherine and Herman Rogers, who were to remain her longterm friends.
-According to the wife of one of Win's fellow officers, Mrs. Milton E. Miles, in Beijing Wallis met Count Galeazzo Ciano, later Mussolini's son-in-law and Foreign Minister, had an affair with him, and became pregnant, leading to a botched abortion that left her infertile.
+According to the wife of one of Win's fellow officers, Mrs. Milton E. Miles, in Beijing Wallis met Count Galeazzo Ciano, later Mussolini's son-in-law and foreign minister, had an affair with him, and became pregnant, leading to a botched abortion that left her infertile.
 The rumor was later widespread but never substantiated and Ciano's wife, Edda Mussolini, denied it.
 The existence of an official "China dossier" (detailing the supposed sexual and criminal exploits of Wallis in China) is denied by historians and biographers.
 Wallis spent over a year in China, during which time—according to the socialite Madame Wellington Koo—she managed to master only one Chinese phrase: "Boy, pass me the champagne".
 By September 1925, she and her husband were back in the United States, though living apart.
 Their divorce was finalized on December 10, 1927.